 In military units, they also have alternate testing exercises (such as bike or swim) if an injury prevents a member from running, and both military and law enforcement units alter the amount of time for push-ups and sit-ups.
 Some have one-minute tests and others have two-minute tests for the strength-testing portion.
 The Coast Guard and some police departments get creative and substitute push-ups with a bench press endurance test, but more than half of the United States military and law enforcement agencies use what I call the "Common PFT."

 Preparing for this PFT is not that difficult.
-In fact, most Servicemembers can train for a few weeks and score passing grades on the test as the minimum standards are not that difficult.
-Achieving the minimum standards on anything should not be the peak of our endeavors no matter what we do personally, but there are many jobs in the military and law enforcement that do not require rigorous physical activity.
+Most service members can train for a few weeks and pass as the minimum standards are not that difficult.
+Achieving the minimum standards on anything should not be the peak of our endeavors, no matter what we do personally, but there are many jobs in the military and law enforcement that do not require rigorous physical activity.

-Good luck with your training!
+Good luck with your training.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.